atlassian/github-for-jira/SUPPORT.md

       - "*-stable"
 ```

-  You can see here that staging preceeds testing.
-This means that internal would first be mapped to `staging` after reading our environment mapping, and then would override that mapping to `testing`.
-Think top-down if you ever need to override the mapping in GitHub for Jira.
+  You can see here that `staging` preceeds `testing`.
+This means that internal would first be mapped to `staging` after reading the app's environment mapping, and then would override that mapping to the `testing` environment.
+Think top-down if you ever need to override the mapping defined in GitHub for Jira.

  <h3>Q: I updated my .jira/config and everything looks correct in my Jira issues but environments are still showing up as **Unmapped** on the Deployments page.
 What is the issue here?</h3>